pik1989/Resume-Parser-OpenAI/README.md

 1. Clone the repository to your local machine
 2. Navigate to the project directory
+3. Install all the required libraries (just run pip install -r /path/to/requirements.txt)
+4. Provide your Open AI API key in the .yaml file
-3. Run the following command to start the chatbot -
+5. Run the following command to start the chatbot -

     ```
     python app.py